Foundation Degree in Payroll Management (FdA)

 The Foundation Degree in Payroll Management is delivered through blended learning.
 Each module consists of one module workshop, delivered face to face at specified locations throughout the UK, a tutorial which will be provided either face to face or online based on your geographical location and self-driven home study through the Heart of Worcestershire College student website.
 For employers with five or more learners, the course can be delivered on your work premises.
 For further information please email us.

 We would recommend an average study time of 8-10 hours per week in addition to the attendance days.

 How much does it cost?

-£2,895 + VAT per year course fee.
+£3,495 + VAT per year course fee.

-What do my fees include?
+What do my course fees include?

-- Access to the CIPP’s student website which provides:
+- Access to the Heart of Worcestershire College student website, which provides:

 - Discussion forums so that students can support each other and where tutors can respond to any questions relevant for the whole group

-- University registration and the Heart of Worcestershire College student membership with specialist online support
+- University registration and the Heart of Worcestershire College student membership with specialist online support.

 Timetable and enrolment forms